ajvondrak/remote_ip/README.md

 A [plug](https://github.com/elixir-lang/plug) to overwrite the [`Conn`'s](https://hexdocs.pm/plug/Plug.Conn.html) `remote_ip` based on headers such as `X-Forwarded-For`.

 IPs are processed last-to-first to prevent IP spoofing, as thoroughly explained in [a blog post](http://blog.gingerlime.com/2012/rails-ip-spoofing-vulnerabilities-and-protection/) by [@gingerlime](https://github.com/gingerlime).
-Loopback/private IPs are always ignored and known proxies are configurable, so neither type will be erroneously treated as the original client IP.
+Loopback/private IPs are ignored by default, but known proxies & clients are configurable, so you have full control over which IPs are considered legitimate.
 You can configure any number of arbitrary forwarding headers to use.
 If there's a special way to parse your particular header, the architecture of this project should [make it easy](#contributing) to open a pull request so `RemoteIp` can accommodate.

 **If your app is not behind at least one proxy, you should not use this plug.** See [below](#algorithm) for more detailed reasoning.